lucacros/2324_Projet2A_PedaleGuitare/README.md

 To obtain these voltage levels, we use several voltage regulators.
 The first regulator is a switching regulator to go from 12V to 5V and then we use 2 linear regulators to obtain 3.3V and 1.8V.
 We first use a switching regulator to go from 12V to 5V, because switching regulators are more efficient than linear regulators when the voltage difference between input and output is high.
 We use linear regulators because they give a very clean output, with a minimum of noise.

 ### Switching power supply

 The 17950x78 integrates both the input and output capacitors.
 Therefore, additional external input and output capacitors are normally not required.
 The additional 100µF capacitor C1 is mounted as termination of the supply line and provides a slight damping of possible oscillations of the series resonance circuit represented by the inductance of the supply line and the input capacitance.
 This capacitor also prevents voltage overshoot during start up. the capacitor C3 allows fine tuning of load transcient voltage response.

-### Linear power supply
+### Linear power supplies
-We use linear regulators to transform 5V to 3.3V and 3.3V to 1.8V, as they give us a very clean output.
-Capacitors C4, C5 and C6 provide a more constant output and therefore limit the voltage and current variations created by the regulator.
+We use 3 linear regulators to lower the voltage to very clean outputs.
+- 5V to 3.3V, for every components.
+- 5V into 3.3VA, to supply the analog part.
+- 3.3V to 1.8V, for the audio codec.

 ## Audio Codec